hexundev/hbnotes/README.md

 SDL2 is supported and many samples are available with the SDK.

 #### SDK:
-Follow the steps in https://pspdev.github.io/\
+Follow the steps in https://pspdev.github.io/<br>
-For Windows, WSL2 is recommended and there is a prebuilt SDK.\
+For Windows, WSL2 is recommended and there is a prebuilt SDK.<br>
 https://learn.microsoft.com/en-us/windows/wsl/install

 #### Windows (alternative):